 Of course it is and it’s very exciting.
 However, there doesn’t seem to be as many festivals showcasing integrated dance companies as there used to be.
 Maybe I’m just not as aware since I travel less now.
 It got to where I just hated flying!
 There’s also less funding in the arts.
 On the other hand, there are certainly some spectacular companies, both nationally and internationally, doing wonderful work.

-One piece I saw by Candoco in Boston had a quadriplegic dancer on the floor, on purpose, who was getting ready to get back into his chair.
+One performance I saw in Boston by Candoco Dance Company had a quadriplegic dancer on the floor, on purpose, who was getting ready to get back into his chair.
 Two stand-ups came to pick him up – one under his arms and one under his knees.
 One of the stand-ups started to count, “One, two, three” to signal when to lift.
 The wheelchair user interrupted, “No, I’m counting,” and then counted very slowly to test them, “One… two… three.”
 Then they picked him up.
 This became a tagline for Jo and me for years.
 The phrase, “No, I’m counting,” challenges who is in control.
 It’s so vital in integrated dance.

 Who’s in control especially comes up in choreography.
 Jo and I co-choreographed everything.
 If she wanted to do it one way and I wanted to do it another, we would dance it out until we found the best workable solution.
 As a result, our choreography was well-balanced.
 When a stand-up dancer comes in and tries to choreograph by saying, “This is how it should be,” they’re wrong half the time.
 Movement that works is obvious, but movement you have to fight with to make it work is obvious too.
 When integrated dance companies teach and/or perform, the audience can see the equality of the movement, and that’s the education they gain.
 It changes people’s perspectives.

 Any other thoughts?

 Integrated dance is an extraordinary and exciting career path.
 I feel very fortunate to have found my way into the field.
 It’s been so very rewarding for so many years.